asandridge/piping-site/README.md

 # asandridge.github.io

+One of my first websites, which I developed to practice my front end skills.

-This is my personal website I built to get some coding practice.
-It also serves as my professional bagpiping website.
+I play the bagpipes and this serves as my professional site.